aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/using-extension-methods-of-iteration-variables/_index.md

 ﻿---
-title: Using Extension Methods of Iteration Variables – Aspose.Words for Java
+title: Using Extension Methods of Iteration Variables in Java
 articleTitle: Using Extension Methods of Iteration Variables
 linktitle: Using Extension Methods of Iteration Variables
 description: "Use extension methods for iteration variables of any type when building a report Java."